NicolasColombero88/Hogarth/readme.md

 # Response Documentation: Exercise 2
 ## Fix the order of the timeline.

 In this exercise, the goal was to achieve a mosaic effect with vertical adjustment and proper implementation of responsive design using CSS.
 It proved to be challenging.
 To be honest, it is the aspect I paid the most attention to.
 After struggling for a while with *flex* and *grid*, I gave up and took the path of creating two HTMLs to achieve the responsive vision.
-The visibility is determined by the classes .desktop and .mobile.
+The visibility is determined by the classes .desktop and .mobile. (*customTimeline.css*)

 # Response Documentation: Exercise 3
 ## Support the gallery on older browsers.

 In this exercise, I accepted the suggestion to maintain alignment using *float* and *flex*.

-To view one option or the other, it's a matter of commenting out the piece of code that we don't want to display.
+To view one option or the other, it's a matter of commenting out the piece of code that we don't want to display (*legacyGrid.css*).
 These sections are clearly divided by descriptive comments.